Circuit de Catalunya in profile

 Last Updated: 13/02/18 12:47pm

 Barcelona's Circuit de Catalunya is the most familiar track in F1 for teams and drivers alike.

 The traditional curtain-raiser to the European season in May, F1 has also usually visited the circuit for extensive pre-season testing and the circuit again hosts both of this year's winter sessions.

-The fast, sweeping 4.655km circuit has hosted every Spanish Grand Prix since 1991 and although Fernando Alonso's popularity led to the European GP dropping anchor at Valencia's quayside between 2008 and 2012, financial problems have since caused that race to be mothballed.
+The fast, sweeping 4.655km circuit has hosted every Spanish Grand Prix since 1991 and although Fernando Alonso's popularity led to the European GP dropping anchor at Valencia's quayside between 2008 and 2012, financial problems eventually caused that race to be mothballed.

 For the first decade or so, the Spanish GP was little more than a footnote on the schedules of the country's bike-mad public.
 But Alonso's rise changed all that and fans now flock to the circuit in massive numbers.
 A two-hour flight from the UK also makes it a popular weekend break for many British F1 fans too.